The young man was all cried out.

 He dropped out in his first year with a .7 GPA and a broken heart.

 But his coach dragged him out of his despair and back to campus, and Dwayne Johnson dug deep and found the courage to turn his situation around.
 He ended up being part of the national championship-winning team and played in the Cotton Bowl and the Orange Bowl.
 Most importantly, he graduated with his degree in criminology and physiology.

 He went on to an outstanding career as a professional wrestler and pivoted to become one of the biggest box office draws in Hollywood.

 His path to success has been littered with highs and lows, and Johnson struggled through setbacks and depression.
 It takes moxie to hit rock bottom and come back stronger than ever, and Dwayne “The Rock” Johnson has it.

 Moxie puts in the work.

-It’s as if Johnson has enough drive to motivate not only himself, but everyone around him.
-The encouragement overflows though his social media channels.
+It’s as if Johnson has enough drive to motivate not only himself but everyone around him.
+The encouragement overflows through his social media channels.
 The themes are clear: keep going.
 You can do it.
 Outwork everyone else and you’ll be rewarded.
 Better things are ahead.

 It takes moxie to encourage others, and Johnson has it.